reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 An analysis can be started after a launch has been finished.
 All items with defect type “To investigate” with logs (>= 40 000) are picked  and checked.
 Each log is checked in an ElasticSearch for an availability of coincidences ( the percentage of the coincidence is more than 90%) in already existing base.

-All coincidences are returned and sorted in the order with following priorities (Boast):
+All coincidences are returned and sorted in the order with following priorities (Boost):

 •	The same Launch name;